 Monday, June 25, 2018

 The fact that a brand of breaker that does not match the panel manufacturer will snap into place on the bus bar does not mean that it is alright to use it.
+But it is possible—and code approved—to use a different brand breaker if it has UL approval.
 The National Electrical Code (NEC) requires any electrical component to be “listed and labeled” for its intended use, which means approved by a nationally recognized rating agency like Underwriters Laboratories (UL) and marked as such, before it can be installed in an electrical system.

 There are manufacturers that have gone to the expense of getting UL approval for installation of their breakers in another company’s panels.
 Siemens, for example, has a type QD breaker that has UL approval for installation in a Square D QO panel, and the photo above shows Square D and Siemens breakers in the same panel.

-They are sometimes called “classified breakers” because UL has classified them for use in another manufacturer’s panel.
+They are called “classified breakers” because UL has classified them for use in another manufacturer’s panel.
+To learn more about them, go to our article What is the difference between specified and classified circuit breakers?
 Many manufacturers, but especially Square D, take a dim view of classified breakers and print a statement similar to the following one in their panel installation manuals: